William Contreras Player Props: Brewers vs. Diamondbacks

-On Monday, William Contreras (.485 slugging percentage in past 10 games, including one home run) and the Milwaukee Brewers face the Arizona Diamondbacks, whose starting pitcher will be Merrill Kelly.
-First pitch is at 8:10 PM ET.
+William Contreras -- with a slugging percentage of .485 in his past 10 games, including one home run -- will be in action for the Milwaukee Brewers against the Arizona Diamondbacks, with Ryne Nelson on the hill, on June 20 at 8:10 PM ET.

-In his last game, he strung together two hits (going 2-for-3 with a triple and an RBI) against the Pirates.
+He racked up two hits (going 2-for-3 with a triple and an RBI) in his last appearance against the Pirates.

 William Contreras Game Info & Props vs. the Diamondbacks